-Chris Paul And DeAndre Jordan Were Reportedly In A Car Accident
+DeAndre Jordan Was In A Car Accident That Left Someone Hospitalized

-Clippers stars Chris Paul and DeAndre Jordan were reportedly in a car accident on Tuesday that left a third person hospitalized.
+Clippers star Chris Paul and DeAndre Jordan were reportedly in a car accident on Tuesday that left a third person hospitalized.
 Here’s more information from TMZ Sports, who first reported the news:

 Witnesses tell us … it all went down around noon.
 The accident involved 2 cars — a matte black Tesla and an SUV.